 The Community Infrastructure Levy (CIL) is a planning charge that we can impose on new developments in Ryedale.
 The fixed, non-negotiable charge helps to deliver infrastructure to support the new development and is applied to the development’s internal floor space.
 It can be applied to:

 - Private market houses (excluding apartments and self-builds)

 - Retail warehouses (£60 per m2)

-Our Charging Schedule provides more detail on how the charge works, and also details exemptions.
+Our Charging Schedule (see below) provides more detail on how the charge works, and also details exemptions.
 We don’t impose CIL charges on any other developments in Ryedale.

 When is a CIL used?

 To introduce the Community Infrastructure Levy (CIL), we have to show that there is a shortfall in funding to cover the expected total cost of infrastructure needed to support a development.
 We have an Infrastructure Delivery Plan for Ryedale and it is part of our Local Plan Strategy.